gari-network/gari-sdk/README.md

 ```

 ## 🌐 Demo
-Checkout the [gari Demo](https://demo-gari-sdk.vercel.app/) to see how gari can be used in your application.
+Check out the [gari Demo](https://demo-gari-sdk.vercel.app/) to see how gari can be used in your application.
 Demo [Source code](https://github.com/gari-network/demo-gari-sdk)